JREAM/config-ubuntu/README.md

 # Optional Configurations
 - Some items (`termatinator`, `virtualenvs`) copied from [Dan Sackett](https://github.com/dansackett/dotfiles).

-### Get System Details

-Operating System

-    lsb_release -a
-    lsb_release -as     # Short Information
-    lsb_release --help

-CPU Info

-    nproc               # How many Processing Units
-    cpuid               # Must install cpuid from terminal cat /proc/cpuinfo   # Lots of info

-Memory and Usage Info

-    free -h             # Human readable, or do --help for options top or htop         # Must install htop vmstat -s
-    cat /proc/meminfo   # Lots of info

-Disk Space

-    df
-    df -B MB    # In Megabtyes,  etc

-GUI Processes

-    gnome-system-monitor

-# List all Keybindings

-    gsettings list-recursively  org.gnome.desktop.wm.keybindings | sort | more

-See your keypressed:

-    xev

-Or for a lot of details:

-    xev | grep KeyPress

 ## Better Local Folder
 This is less painful when creating a group with rwx permissions for `/usr/local`